continuouspipe/continuouspipe/documentation/content/configuration/deployments.md

 ```

 ## Resources
 You can define the amount of requested resources, as well as the resource limits for your services.
-These values will be applied to each replica of container individually.
+These values will be applied to each replicated container individually.

 ``` yaml
 specification: